 A fun family activity could be writing a good old-fashioned letter to a loved one.
 You can both write it together, but this gives your child a chance to explore their feelings and practice gratitude – all while writing it in a letter!

 There are a variety of online programs to help kids enjoy learning, but only one focused on creative writing - nightzookeeper.com!
-At Night Zookeeper, we’re constantly taking the above concepts and articulating them into a fun-to-use accessible program that encourages children to love creative writing.
+At Night Zookeeper, we’ve created a fun-to-use accessible writing program for kids that encourages them to love creative writing.
 From drawing and writing about magical animals, to playing word games and competing in writing competitions, Night Zookeeper offers children the chance to explore their potential and get better at creative writing!
-Get your child started today!

 Try out these helpful tactics to encourage your child to want to write.
 Do you have something to add to this list?
 Please let us know by reaching out to [email protected], or share with us on our social media: